-About the major: Public relations is an exciting and challenging field that demands individuals with excellent communication skills and training.
+About the major: Public Relations is an exciting and challenging field that demands individuals with excellent communication skills and training.
 The practical applications of ethics are carefully considered.
 Special attention is given to effective written and oral communication as well as fundamental understanding of human communication and research methods.

 Mission Statement: The Public Relations Program teaches students about the role of public relations in the private, nonprofit and agency environments.
-It treats the professionals a management function that includes anticipating, analyzing and interpreting public opinion; building and maintaining relationships with all keys publics; developing programs that engage and support and public understanding; and planning and implementing an organization's efforts to influence or change public opinion.
+It treats the profession as a management function that includes anticipating, analyzing and interpreting public opinion; building and maintaining relationships with all key publics; developing programs that engage and support public understanding; and planning and implementing an organization's efforts to influence or change public opinion.
 The Program also provides access to professional development opportunities through its PRSSA chapter and through a strong relationship with the PRSA Detroit Chapter.
 Several courses actively engage the community through service learning components.
 Ultimately, we seek to serve the public relations profession by helping to develop highly qualified, well-prepared professionals.

-1. Public relations majors should have an understanding of how the history of public relations has influenced the development of ethical codes of conduct in the practice of public relations.
+1. Public Relations majors should have an understanding of how the history of public relations has influenced the development of ethical codes of conduct in the practice of public relations.

-2. Public relations majors should be able to use research methods and tools to develop public relations strategies.
+2. Public Relations majors should be able to use research methods and tools to develop public relations strategies.

-3. Public relations majors should be able to use communication theories in the practice of public relations.
+3. Public Relations majors should be able to use communication theories in the practice of public relations.

-4. Public relations majors should be able to prepare appropriate communication materials for use in all media (print and digital).
+4. Public Relations majors should be able to prepare appropriate communication materials for use in all media (print and digital).

-5. Public relations majors should understand all the management functions of public relations.
+5. Public Relations majors should understand all the management functions of public relations.

 Career opportunities: Public relations employment is diverse.
 Communications companies, television and radio stations, theaters, sports teams, corporations and non-profit organizations, trade associations, government and educational institutions all need people with management skills in public relations and communication.